meidachen/STPLS3D/README.md

 ## Updates
+* 10/14/2022: Special thanks to [Jonas Schult](https://github.com/JonasSchult) for implementing Mask3D for STPLS3D - instance segmentation!
+Please refer to the official [Mask3D](https://github.com/JonasSchult/Mask3D) for implementation details, and download their pretrained model.
 * 10/13/2022: Our [Paper](https://arxiv.org/abs/2203.09065) is accepted as oral presentation at [BMVC2022](https://bmvc2022.org/)!
 * 06/28/2022: Special thanks to [Thang Vu](https://github.com/thangvubk) for implementing SoftGroup for STPLS3D - instance segmentation!
 Please refer to the official [SoftGroup](https://github.com/thangvubk/SoftGroup) for implementation details, and download their pretrained model.
 * 03/25/2022: we are organizing the [Urban3D@ECCV2022 - The 2nd Challenge on Large-Scale Point Clouds Analysis for Urban Scenes Understanding](https://urban3dchallenge.github.io/)!